dror27/dk-shack/vol3/songs/en/Not Thinking About Tomorrow.md

 \
 Yet I'm still rambling \
 Like them good old days \
-I clipping red light showing \
+I see the clipping red light showing \
 Is it a sign that you're not there \
 \
 Not thinking about tomorrow \